International Travel Guide

 Paddington Station is a small, bustling transportation hub in the north end of London.
 From the time your plane lands, through customs and taking the Express to Paddington, takes about two hours.

 With that in mind, be sure you have booked a train ticket from Paddington to Exeter St. David’s Station.
-You’ll want to book this advance throught the Great Western Railroad website (https://www.gwr.com/).
-The price for a roundtrip should be less than £150, depending on when you travel.
+You’ll want to book this in advance through the Great Western Railroad website (https://www.gwr.com/).
+The price for a round-trip should be less than £150, depending on when you travel.

 They serve drinks and snacks on the train for purchase.
-And there are several restaurants in the station you can grab food from.
+And there are several restaurants in the station where you can grab food.
 You can also visit the Paddington Bear Statue.
 Gotta get that picture!

 Depending on the train you choose, it’s about 2.5 hours to get to Exeter.